 It is worth noting that while these results in blood pressure reduction are much more impressive than those seen at the 6-month mark of the landmark SYMPLICITY HTN 3 trial which compared catheter-based renal denervation to a sham control (which showed no significant change to blood pressure), they align more with those of the recently published long-term follow-up.108,109

 Important factors should be taken into consideration when examining the results of the ERADICATE-AF trial, however.
-First, there was no sham control arm – a limitation noted by the study authors – as well as some uncertainty of the specific mechanism of AF reduction.
-Renal Sympathetic Denervation decreased AF recurrence in ERADICATE-AF trial.
+First, there was no sham control arm – a limitation noted by the study authors – as well as some uncertainty about the specific mechanism of AF reduction.
+Renal sympathetic denervation decreased AF recurrence in ERADICATE-AF trial.
 However, the specific mechanism of AF reduction is not clear.
-One possibility is that denervation decreases hypertension which decrease AF burden or sympathetic denervation directly effect AF burden.
+One possibility is that denervation decreases hypertension, which decreases AF burden, or sympathetic denervation directly affects AF burden.

 A systematic review and meta-analysis demonstrated a significant reduction of AF recurrence in the PVI + RSD group versus PVI alone (n=223 versus 228; pooled OR 0.63, 95% CI [0.50–0.80]; p<0.001, I2=0.0%) in select hypertensive patients.110 As more data from clinical trials becomes available, RSD may be more favourably considered as a strategy to improve AF burden in selected patients with refractory hypertension for whom AF ablations are planned.

 Blocking the stellate ganglion (SGB), a source of major sympathetic input to the heart has been shown to be beneficial in the management of drug- refractory ventricular arrhythmias.111–113 However, the role of this technique has been less well studied in the management of AF.